Krutyolkin/K2View-Academy/articles/18_fabric_cdc/04_cdc_publication_flow.md

-The diagram below describes the list of events that trigger CDC messages:
+The following diagram describes a list of events that trigger CDC messages:

 ![CDC events](images/cdc_events.png)